Jackson Racing FAQs

 Q: Will I need a thicker head gasket/engine build for my vehicle because of the additional boost?

-A: No. An engine build is not required with Jackson Racing supercharger systems.
+A: No. An engine build is not required with most Jackson Racing supercharger systems.

 Q: Will I be able to install a Jackson Racing supercharger system?